The Making of a Nonprofit Fundraising Video

-We had the subjects seated in a chair against a, believe it or not, white wall, and we used directional light to isolate the subject so that all you see behind them is black.
+We had the subjects seated in a chair against a white wall, and we used directional light to isolate the subject so that all you see behind them is black.

 We would shoot this with three cameras: Camera A pointed straight at the subject in a medium shot, Camera B positioned above the subject pointing down, and a sparingly-used Camera C on a handheld stabilizer for detailed shots of the hands.